zulfidly/test-git/README.md

 ### note:
 - any edits made in a branch, can only be pushed into the active branch where the work is being done
+- every additional branch will create a pull request on GitHub as "Compare & pull request"